Compare House Removals

 A 2017 documentary estimated that we hoard 30 billion pounds of unwanted clothing as a nation – and that’s just clothes.
 According to Compare the Market, 1 in 2 people admit to holding onto household items for longer than they should, that’s 54% of the UK with increasingly cluttered homes.

 Most people let the clutter build up because they have no idea where to start.
 Decluttering your home is a simple and beneficial task if you stick to a method, at your own pace.
 We’ve compiled a few popular methods and useful tips on the benefits of decluttering, where to start and how to declutter your home before moving.
-Read on to find out how decluttering will save you money on your home removal.
+Read on to find out how decluttering will save you money on your house removals.

 Not only is decluttering highly therapeutic, but it’s proven to improve your happiness.
 An organised home equals an organised life and mind.
 When you declutter before moving house, you are starting as you mean to go on, freeing yourself of junk and unwanted items and moving on in every possible sense.
 A clutter free house can help you sleep better as well as giving you more hours in the day.